spectraphilic/wsn_riot/README.md

     sudo apt install gcc-arm-none-eabi             # ARM
     sudo apt install python3-serial                # To use the terminal

-Checkout RIOT:
+Checkout RIOT.
+It's included as a Git submodule, so you don't need to clone manually, just initialize and update the submodules:

     $ git submodule init
     $ git submodule update

-Try some examples from RIOT:
+Try some examples from RIOT.
+There are a number of examples and tests within
+RIOT:

-    cd RIOT/examples/default/
+    cd RIOT/

-    make all         # Build for the native target make all term    # Open RIOT program in a terminal make BOARD=remote-revb all flash term     # flash and open RIOT app. in a terminal.
+    make -C examples/default             # Build 'examples/default' for the native target make -C examples/default term        # Run the program and open a terminal make -C examples/default all term    # Do both in 1 step: build and run in a terminal

+You can try the programs with a board as well, then there's an extra step,
+flashing:

+    # Build, flash and open RIOT app. in a terminal.
     # Example here with the Zolertia Re-mote Rev B board
+    BOARD=remote-revb make -C examples/default all flash term

+Most RIOT tests have a test target, if the test doesn't end with a traceback then it was a success.
+For example:

+    BOARD=remote-revb make -C tests/periph_rtt all flash test

 Then you can work on any of the applications within the project.
 Each subdirectory within the `apps` subdirectory is an application.